Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Preliminaries

 \textbf{O2O Safe RL.~} To the best of our knowledge, Guided Online Distillation \citep{li2024guided} is the only work studying O2O safe RL, which leverages a large-scale DT based on GPT-2 \citep{radford2019language} as a guide policy to accelerate online learning, by following the idea of Jump-start RL \citep{uchendu2023jump}.
-However, how to achieve fast safe online learning by finetuning a pretrained policy is still not clear.
-Our work seeks to fill this gap and serves as an initial attempt to spur more interesting studies on policy-finetuning based O2O safe RL without using large models.
-A more detailed description of related work is delegated to \cref{sec:related}.
+However, how to achieve fast safe online learning by finetuning a pretrained policy is still not clear due to the mismatch of Lagrange multipliers and erroneous Q-estimations from objective mismatch and offline cost sparsity.

-In this work, our objective is to enable faster and safer policy learning with standard online safe RL methods, by finetuning the policy and Q-functions pretrained using offline safe RL.
-In principle, any offline safe RL algorithms that output an offline policy and Q-functions can be used here for offline training.
+In this work, we seek to enable faster and safer policy learning by finetuning policies and Q-functions pretrained via offline safe RL, using standard online safe RL methods.
+Our approach does not rely on large models and is intended as an initial step toward promoting further research on policy-finetuning-based O2O safe RL.
+In principle, any offline safe RL algorithm that outputs a policy and Q-functions can be used in the offline pretraining stage.
+More details of related work are provided in Section~\ref{sec:related}.